 Students don’t get Adobe Creative Cloud for free, but they can get some good discounts – which are better at some times than others.

 Visit this page on the Adobe website to verify your student status.
-All you need it a school-issued email address to be verified.
-You also need to be 13 or older and be enrolled in an education institution, a school or university, or be home schooled.
+All you need is a school-issued email address to be verified.
+You also need to be 13 or older and be enrolled in an education institution, a school or university, or be homeschooled.

 If you are buying as a student, or as an education institution, the pricing is as follows.
 You can also see pricing during the Back to School (B2S) buying period (until mid/early September) and Black Friday (BF).

 We’ll run through each of the Adobe apps and explain how you can purchase them below.

 If it’s just you looking to use one or all of the Adobe Creative Cloud apps there are individual plans, while if you are a business or education institution there are plans that are based on how many computers the software is installed on.
 There is also a discounted student plan.
 Read on for all the info.

 How to buy all the Adobe CC apps

 If you want to buy three or more Adobe Creative Cloud apps the All Apps bundle offered by Adobe is your best value option.
 Where individual apps cost you $19.99/£19.97 a month on the annual plan, the All Apps deal gives you every one of Adobe’s CC apps for £51.99/$54.99 a month.